dscpsyl/loget-japan-tracker/README.md

 * Python 3.6 or higher
 * A Postgres database
 * Apache, Nginx, or your favorite web server (we will assume you know how to set this up)
+  * *SECURITY WARNING: In `settings.py`, we have set the allowed_hosts to `['*']`.
+This is not secure and should be changed to your domain name, or you need to have your web server checking for hostname.*
+* From a back-end standpoint, there are no logs.
+This is for privacy reasons and is deemed acceptable for this low-security project.
+However, you may want to set up logging for your own purposes.
+* There are also no tests for this project.
+This is because the project's scope is simple and future changes are not forseen.
+However, you may want to set up tests for your own purposes.

 ### Installation